damianhakert/damianhakert.github.io/source/posts/2016-10-14-fundraising-tips-ceo.html.md

 1. **There should be someone on your team who is not presenting.** Their role is to write down the questions, so you can follow up after the meeting.
 If possible or relevant, add this information to your presentation.

 1. **Keep a list of when you last spoke to each investor.** If they are silent for a few days, then it’s important to follow up to find out why.
 If they don’t respond to your first message, ask if they are still interested in potentially investing in your organization.
 There are generally three reasons behind this:
   - They are not interested
   - They may have been too busy to reply, but are still interested
   - They are keeping their options open.
 Whatever the reason, you need to find out so you know who you should focus your attention on.

-A1. **sk permission from the venture capitalists to record one of your pitches.** There is a lot of mystery surrounding what goes on in a pitch—this is your chance to help others.
+1. **Ask permission from the venture capitalists to record one of your pitches.** There is a lot of mystery surrounding what goes on in a pitch—this is your chance to help others.

 ## Familiarize Yourself with Financial Terminology

 1. **Prorata rights.** Prorata rights can be one of the most contentious aspects of investment, so make sure you understand it.
 Any lead investor will want a certain percentage of your company.
 For the A round it’s usually around 20%, for B round it’s 15%, and for C round it’s 10%.
 They need that much of the company to make it worth their time and effort investing.

    Prorata investment rights allow investors the right to keep their percentage of their share of the company the same when you start the next fundraising round.
 During the second (or third) fundraising round, all existing shareholders get diluted; these investors can invest more money so they maintain the same percentage.
 This is what it means when you hear about investors ‘doing their prorata’.
 Super prorata is what happens if the investors want to increase their ownership percentage in the next round.
 If you would like to learn more on prorata, [this post][prorata-rights] is helpful.

 1. **Super prorata rights are not founder-friendly.** Firstly, what do we mean by ‘founder-friendly’?
 These are terms that do not give too much leverage to the investors.
 Instead, the CEO will be given the freedom to make decisions.
 If an investor asks to use super prorata rights, they want to increase their percentage ownership in the next funding round.
 This is not founder-friendly because it might make it difficult for you to secure funding from new investors, as there isn’t a significant percentage of the company left for them to invest in.